uml-robotics/reinforcement_learning/README.md

-This is an implementation of the rainbow_dqn model using our exisiting framework for starter code.
+This is an implementation of multiple reinforcement learning models.
+These algorithms were implemented using pytorch, gymnasium environments, and neural networks.

+The following models have successfully trained to adequate reward in a number of environments:

+TD3 algorithm model
+Rainbow DQN algorithm model
+SAC algorithm (Continuous Action Spaces)